 Based on the relevant company information they find here in step 2, buyers create a shortlist of possible partners, and then contact those companies with a Request for Information (RFI).

-When it comes to adding suppliers to an OEMs shortlist, big companies care about a lot of different things that go beyond what your online presence may list, but it's important to list what they're looking for online to ensure you're not eliminated from their shortlist early.
+When it comes to adding suppliers to an OEMs shortlist, big companies care about many different things that go beyond what your online presence may list, but it's important to list what they're looking for online to ensure you're not eliminated from their shortlist early.
 Who you're currently working with and even your company's annual sales numbers can be a deal breaker when reviewing new suppliers.